whatnameisit/Samsung-ATIV-One-5-DM500A2J-K26L-Hackintosh/README.md

   2. Inject a working `ig-platform-id` and `SSDT-PNLF` found in OpenCorePkg bundle for working iGPU QE/CI and native brightness control.
 Test the HDMI-out and configure the framebuffer.
   3. Change `SMBIOS` to iMac14,4 which is an iGPU-only model.
 You can update to Big Sur with no problem.
 You still have DRM and sound noise issues.
   4. Insert BCM94360 variants into mini PCIe.
 There are three antennas on the mainboard: two from Atheros AR9565 / AR3012 and one from TV Tuner Card originally on mini PcIe slot.
 All share the form factor of U.FL.
 Although there are many other options, I would recommend BCM943602CS with adapters and U.FL to MHF4 cables, so that both Wi-Fi and Bluetooth are natively supported with full Apple Airport features and full speed.
 The adapters are shown in [Bluetooth enhancement](#bluetooth-enhancement).
-  5. Study and create an AppleALC layout and fix sound noise.
+  5. Create an AppleALC layout and fix sound noise.

 ## Bluetooth enhancement
 Atheros AR3012 Bluetooth works okay with Ath3kBT.kext.
 However, I had a leftover Apple's BCM94360CS2 which can be converted into a USB2 device, where Bluetooth over USB can be used.
 I bought USB to mini PCIe to M.2 A+E key to Apple Airport card converters, and the Bluetooth works the same way as in a real Mac, such as OS recognition and HID proxy.